rsyncOSX/RsyncOSX_archived/docs/source.md

 - after a update the configuration in memory configurations are saved to permanent store
 - the configurations in memory are wiped out and loaded into memory from the permanent store to compute any new values due to changes

 This is a kind of brute force.
-No code needed for partly upgrading and it secures a 100% correct and updated configuration in memory at all time.
+No code needed for partly update and it secures a 100% correct and updated configuration in memory at all time.
 Saving, wiping memory and reading configurations is done in matter of milliseconds.